 Back to list

-Dr. Owen P Marshall
+Dr. Owen P Marshall (Postdoctoral Researcher)

 Owen Marshall completed a 4-year MPhys degree in Physics at the University of Manchester, UK, in 2004 and went on to earn his PhD from the University of Cambridge in 2009 while working in the Semiconductor Physics Group of the Cavendish Laboratory.
 His PhD research centred on the design, fabrication and characterisation of THz quantum cascade lasers (QCLs), with a particular emphasis on photonic crystal laser waveguides for frequency control and beam-shaping, as well as high frequency direct modulation of THz QCLs.